canadaprogrammer/hi-nest/README.md

 ## Controller

-- Take URL and execute functions
+- Controller takes URL and executes functions

 - No space between a decorator and the function